MDobak/go-xerrors/README.md

 ### Recovered panics

 In Go, the values returned by the `recover` built-in do not implement the `error` interface, which may be inconvenient.
-For this reason, the package provides two functions to convert recovered panics to errors.
+This library provides two functions to easily convert a recovered value into an error.

 The first function, `xerrors.Recover`, works similarly to the `recover` built-in.
 This function must always be called directly using the `defer` keyword.
 The callback will only be called during a panic, and the provided error will contain